PetaVision/ViPar-Toolkit/VineFilter/README.md

 VineFilter is a Java program that uses Vine meta-data obtained via [VineScrape](https://github.com/DannyDelott/ViPar-Toolkit/tree/master/VineScrape) to select specific videos based on any number of user-specified criteria.

 VineFilter uses a settings file that contains all of these user-specified criteria to return datasets of vine videos.
-See [Making the Settings File](#making-the-settings-file) to learn more.
+See [Setup](#setup) to learn how to create a VineFilter settings file.

 ##Download

 VineFilter comes as both a stand-alone, runnable JAR file and an open-source Java project available here in this repository.
 Users who only wish to use the program as-is should simply download the `filter.jar` file and run it.
 See [Usage](#usage).

+##Setup

-##Making the Settings File
+###Creating the Settings File

 You must create a Twitter application to begin accessing the APIs.
 Visit [dev.twitter.com/apps](https://apps.twitter.com/) and log in with your Twitter account to create a new app.
 You will then be given your API keys.